MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/asp-net-troubleshoot-no-data.md

 - **Explicit creation in code**: If you create `TelemetryConfiguration` objects within your code, ensure that they are not inadvertently created per web request.
 Instead, use a shared global instance.
 For .NET Framework applications, access the global instance with `TelemetryConfiguration.Active`.
 For .NET Core applications, use `TelemetryConfiguration.CreateDefault()` to obtain a default configuration.

 - **Improper service provider usage**: In .NET Core applications, avoid calling `services.BuildServiceProvider()` within `ConfigureServices`.
 BuildServiceProvider method creates a new service provider that initializes and reads the configuration, resulting in a new `TelemetryConfiguration` object each time.
-Such a pattern can lead to leaks and is discouraged, as highlighted in the Visual Studio warning against this coding practice, as highlighted in the [Visual Studio warning](/aspnet/core/diagnostics/asp0000?view=aspnetcore-8.0&preserve-view=true) against this coding practice.
+Such a pattern can lead to leaks and is discouraged, as noted in the [Visual Studio warning](/aspnet/core/diagnostics/asp0000?view=aspnetcore-8.0&preserve-view=true) against this coding practice.

 ## I used to see data, but it's stopped